 Vegan Breakfast Salad with Sage Mushrooms

-- Rinse mushrooms and cut into quarters.
+- Cut mushrooms into quarters.
 Heat medium sized fry pan over medium heat, add 2 tbsp olive oil and sage leaves.
 Let sage infuse the oil for about 30 seconds.
 Add mushrooms to fry pan and cook for until soft.
 Remove from heat and set aside to assemble.

 - Cut avocado in half with skin on and remove pit using teaspoon.
 Peel skin off and place avocado cut side down.
 Then cut each half into 6-7 long slices.
 Squeeze lemon juice to stop the avocado from going brown.

 - Slice tomatoes in half lengthwise.
 For smaller ones, you can leave some whole.
 If you are using larger tomatoes, cut them into bite sized.
 Place cut tomatoes into a large mixing bowl.

 - Finely chop the parsley and mix into the tomatoes.

 - Wash and rinse radishes well.
 Trim the stalks and then thinly slice from top to bottom.
 Set aside for assembly.